JustinGOSSES/spoken-floodplain/README.md

 - (1) sitting at a computer and
 - (2) looking at either looking at a whole city or a singular address.

-_This is an experiment in taking floodplain information and providing it in a different way that changes how they experience it.
-There is a hypothesis here that if floodplain information is experienced while actually in a place, it changes how they process it compared to the same information represented later in an abstract map form._
+_This is an experiment in taking floodplain information and providing it in a different way that changes how people experience it.
+There is a hypothesis here that if floodplain information is experienced while actually in a place, it changes how people process it compared to the same information represented later in an abstract map form._

 SIGN UP FOR THE HACKATHON ON SEPT 16th 2022 HERE: https://www.eventbrite.com/e/houston-hackathon-2022-registration-403212378077